 Falls of Jericho - Belvidere

 These falls hug the Tennessee-Alabama line and allegedly, were one of David Crockett's hunting locations.
 Explore the 8,900-acre property along hiking and horse trails.
 The hike is approx. 3.5 miles one way and is downhill.
 The way back is mostly uphill, so visitors are encouraged to bring plenty of water and snacks for a day out in this beautiful Tennessee property.

 Waterloo Falls – Cookeville

-Hike downstream to see the approx. 40-foot drop of the falls and relish the beautiful autumnal colors.
-After taking in these falls, explore the smaller Hardy-Reagan Falls that's located nearby.
+Hike downstream to see the approx. 40-foot drop of the falls and relish the beautiful scenery.
+After taking in these falls, explore the smaller Hardy-Reagan Falls that are located nearby.

 As you drive along the 444-mile Natchez Trace Parkway, stop off at milepost 404.7 to stretch your legs and enjoy the falls that are beautifully sculpted as they cascade from the Duck River.
 A steep trail about 900-ft. long leads you to the base.